saasbook/AV102/week3/scrum.md

 customer
-the Retrospective event is more where you're saying right okay the methodology that we use - you know our scrums seem to be going you know bleeding over to like 20 minutes 30 minutes on a regular basis
+the Retrospective event is more where you're saying right okay the methodology that we use - you know our Scrums seem to be going you know bleeding over to like 20 minutes 30 minutes on a regular basis
 ... you know I couldn't access the backlog frequently enough, the management tool for